dwashington102/ITM_RAS/README.md

-Running the Perl scripts against the ITM RAS logs  will extract configuration  information along with dknown errors.
+Running the Perl scripts against the ITM RAS logs  will extract configuration  information along with known errors.

 In order to run the Perl scripts on MS-Windows use this procedure
 > Download ZIP file containing the scripts